GLGub/Automated-A-report/README.md

 # Automated-A-report
-##Using basic pandas and datetime
-##Just a simple code for automating a repitive task
+## Just a simple code for automating a repitive task using basic pandas and datetime.